DreymaR/BigBagKbdTrixPKL/Layouts/Foalmak/README.md

     - "FOALS NEIGH" on the homerow
 - April's Foal!
 Gallop over text pages like a herd of mustangs!
 Listen to the neighsayers!
 - Your rolls will turn into trots, and your redirects into voltes.
 - This layout is recommended for typists who are horsing around.
-Also try rocking with QUARTZ.
+Also try rocking hard with [QUARTZ][LayQua].
 <br>

 ￣(=⌒ᆺ⌒=)￣

+[LayFoa]: /Layouts/Foalmak                                          (The Foalmak layout in EPKL)
+[LayQua]: /Layouts/QUARTZ                                           (The QUARTZ layout in EPKL)